lee2sman/messlife/README.md

 MESSLIFE
 ========

+**IMPORTANT**: Messlife is being built right now!
+Feel free to clone and mess around, but it is not a functional online artspace yet.
+The goal is to get to a public alpha release in April.

 # About

 Messlife is a virtual DIY warehouse for art, music, collaboration.
 A Temporary Autonomous Zone of the sky.